-- CURV_COEFF_MXU: required table with spatial curvature coefficients, however not required for LSS and LSS-like observations.38 This table is produced by the fors_calib recipe (see page 95). - DISP_COEFF_MXU: required table with wavelength solution coefficients.
+- CURV_COEFF_MXU: required table with spatial curvature coefficients, however not required for LSS and LSS-like observations.38 This table is produced by the fors_calib recipe (see page 96). - DISP_COEFF_MXU: required table with wavelength solution coefficients.
 This table is produced by the fors_calib recipe (see page 97).
 The wavelength range and dispersion that will will be used for the science reduction is taken from this input table, specifically from keywords ESO PRO WLEN START, ESO PRO WLEN END, ESO PRO WLEN INC and ESO PRO WLEN CEN. - EXTINCT_TABLE: optional atmospheric extinction table.
 If a standard star exposure is specified in input, and efficiency and response curves are wanted, this table must also be specified in input.
 It must also be specified in case a spectro-photometric calibration will be applied to the extracted spectra (i.e., when a SPECPHOT_TABLE frame is present in the sof).
-See Section 7.7, page 62. - FLAT_SED_MXU: optional master flat spectral profile.
+See Section 7.8, page 62. - FLAT_SED_MXU: optional master flat spectral profile.
 If this is input, the extracted spectra will be divided by the master flat spectral profile corresponding to the spectra slit.
 For standard star observations this will change the final values of the response.
 It should be used for the science photometric correction if the response was computed with it. - GLOBAL_DISTORTION_TABLE: optional global distortion table.
 This input is used only for LSS data.
 If present, the spatial calibration of LSS will be performed. - GRISM_TABLE: optional grism table.
 See Section 7.3, page 59. - MASTER_BIAS: required master bias frame.
 Just one should be given. - MASTER_NORM_FLAT_MXU: optional normalised flat field.
-This frame is produced by the fors_calib recipe (see page 100), and it must be provided only if the flat field correction is requested (see configuration parameter --flatfield, Section 9.9.3, page 120). - MASTER_SKYLINECAT: optional sky lines catalog.
+This frame is produced by the fors_calib recipe (see page 101), and it must be provided only if the flat field correction is requested (see configuration parameter --flatfield, Section 9.9.3, page 121). - MASTER_SKYLINECAT: optional sky lines catalog.
 It must contain the reference wavelengths (in Ångstrom) of the sky lines used for adjusting the input wavelength solution to the observed scientific spectra.
 The only requirement for this table is to contain a column with name "WLEN" listing such wavelengths.
-If the alignment of the wavelength solution to the sky lines is requested, and a MASTER_SKYLINECAT is not specified in input, an internal sky line catalog is used instead (see Table 9.2). - SCIENCE_MXU: required scientific exposure.
-Just one frame should be specified. - SLIT_LOCATION_MXU: required table of slits positions.
-This table is produced by the fors_calib recipe (see page 102). - SPECPHOT_TABLE: optional table with efficiency and response curves.
-If it is specified, a spectro-photometric calibration will be applied to the extracted spectra This table is also a product of this recipe, and it is described in more detail in the next Section.
-See also Section 10.5, page 148, about how the photometric calibration is applied.
+If the alignment of the wavelength solution to the sky lines is requested, and a MASTER_SKYLINECAT is not specified in input, an internal sky line catalog is used instead (see Table 9.2).

+SCIENCE_MXU: required scientific exposure.
+Just one frame should be specified.